mousepawmedia/devdocs/network/source/guides/staff.rst

   Including the Phabricator Maniphest task IDs/links for the tasks you've been working on.
 This is also a good time to ask your supervisors questions.

 ..
-IMPORTANT:: Log into your webmail and send an email to
+IMPORTANT:: Log into your email and send an message to
     :code:`eco@mousepawmedia.com`.
 State what day you would like your weekly check-in email to be on.